 If this sounds too good to be true, then it probably is.
-There are a few websites — The Celebrity Dresses, World Celebrity Dress and Milanoo — that advertise knockoffs of the night’s best dresses, and the glowing reviews on each site may have you sold.
+There are a couple of websites — The Celebrity Dresses and Milanoo — that advertise knockoffs of the night’s best dresses, and the glowing reviews on each site may have you sold.

 Unfortunately, the cheap red carpet dresses offered are often just that: cheap.
 On closer inspection, the internet is full of horror stories about the quality, style, and sizing of the products these sites are selling.

 While good reviews do exist, it’s important to exercise caution when ordering anything that comes at such a knocked-down price.